-A real breakthrough happened several years later, with the model called Gibson ES150 and Charlie Christian, who is probably the first musician with distinctive, electric guitar playing style.
+A real breakthrough happened several years later, with the model called Gibson ES150 and Charlie Christian, who is probably the first musician with a distinctive, electric guitar playing style.
 A couple of decades brought numerous iconic hollow-body designs which are hugely popular even these days.

 Solid-Body Electric Guitars

 With the evolution of pickups and amplifiers, guitar builders were trying to find a way to make cheaper instruments.
 As a product of their engineering, a solid-body guitar appeared in the late 40s and early 50s.
-Legendary builders like Leo Fender, Paul Bigsby, and Les Paul constructed first guitars of this type at the time.
+Legendary builders like Leo Fender, Paul Bigsby, and Les Paul constructed the first guitars of this type at the time.

 One of the first solid-body guitars came in 1948.
-The prototype was named Esquire, but it was renamed to Broadcaster for serial production.
+The prototype was named Esquire, but it was renamed Broadcaster for serial production.
 Soon after, it was renamed once again, to Telecaster, which is one of the most iconic electric guitar models of all time, hugely popular even today.

 A tremolo bar was a pretty common thing already in the 50s.
-A few decades later, engineers came up with new bridge design, called Floyd rose, which has brought a whole new spectrum of possibilities, when it comes to sound variations.
+A few decades later, engineers came up with a new bridge design, called Floyd rose, which has brought a whole new spectrum of possibilities, when it comes to sound variations.

 Meanwhile, metal genres were becoming more aggressive and some of the main characteristics of various sub-genres are low bass notes.
 Drop tunings weren’t enough anymore, so seven-string guitars appeared in the 90s.

-Be sure that the evolution of this instrument will carry on.
-As the time goes on, musicians are discovering new playing techniques and getting new preferences, which definitely have a big influence on guitar constructors and we have no doubt that they will come up with some brand-new design solutions in the near future that will change this instrument even more.
+As time goes on, musicians are discovering new playing techniques and getting new preferences, which definitely have a big influence on guitar constructors and we have no doubt that they will come up with some brand-new design solutions in the near future that will change this instrument even more.